julelang/manual/src/std/encoding-json.md

 Implementation supports only Jule types, excluding binded types.

 **Decoding details:**\
 Since this function designed for comptime type analysis, the type `T` should be valid type for comptime.
 The type `any`, which is stores dynamic type, is not valid.
-Any unsupported type causes exceptional with `JSONDecodeError.UnsupportedType`.
-Any incompatible value for type, invalid literal or something else causes exceptional with `JSONDecodeError.UnsupportedType`.
+Any unsupported type causes exceptional with `DecodeError.UnsupportedType`.
+Any incompatible value for type, invalid literal or something else causes exceptional with `DecodeError.UnsupportedType`.

 **Signed/Unsigned Integers, Floating-Points:**\
 Decode as JSON numbers.